centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-create-standard-map.md

 ---
 id: map-web-create-standard-map
-title: Create a standard map
+title: Creating a standard map
 ---

 This topic describes how to create standard maps and how to customize them using the MAP edition mode.